KuhakuPixel/AceTheGame/tutorial/guides.md

       1. Switch to the `address table` tab and click on the `value` cell to edit its value
       1. Put any value that you wanted and press `Okay`
       1. Change the item value by increase/decrease the value to update its UI

+### BillingHack
+- You just need to download `BillingHack.apk` and patch the game/apk, and then you can immediately use it :D
+   > Visit [here](https://github.com/vlenv/AceTheGame/blob/master/installation_guide.md) to see how to patch the apk

 ## CLI
    Open up adb shell and go to the program location